 2. To establish and maintain mid and long term good relations between the target countries and Japan.

-3. (追加)To enhance capacities of administrative officers in Nepal in order to improve the basic service delivery for residents in the aim of achieving the SDGs’ goals.
+3. To enhance capacities of government officials in Nepal in order to improve the basic service delivery for residents in the aim of achieving the SDGs’ goals.

 3. Course Outline